Copthorne Hundred: Ownership and late transactions

-The area was an eastward projection of the West Surrey (UK Parliament constituency) an 1832-1885 dual-member (MP) area.
+The area was an eastward projection of the West Surrey constituency an 1832-1885 dual-member (MP) area.
 With minor additions from Kingston, Effingham and Dorking Hundred it was then used for that of Epsom.
 Its northern bulk mirrors Epsom and Ewell the smaller modern successor.

 Domesday survey

 Copthorne appears in the Book as Copededorne.
 Copthorne was a hundred (these are not in the Domesday Book's map of the county, which focuses on the main unit, manors).